 One the best experiences at this attraction is taking the shuttle bus and enjoy the view of the windmills silhouetted against the setting sun, as it moves towards the entrance.

 The wind farm transportation are open-deck shuttle buses that ply the route from the entrance to the wind farm in a continuous 10-15min interval loop.
 The path are sandy which can get dusty when the wind blows.
+If you are adverse to dust, do standby face mask for the transit.

 Accommodation in Khao Kho – The Blue Sky Resort

 After a quick dinner at a nearby eatery, we check-in at almost 930pm at our resort.
-This is one of the best resorts in Khao Kho and ideal for couples or those with kids.
+This is one of the best resorts in Khao Kho and ideal for couples or families with kids.
 The Blue Sky Resort Khao Kho was built with a rural English countryside theme, designed to make guests feel as though they were really in Europe.

 Our family suite with loft was cosy and nicely furnished.
 The bedding and linen gave great sleep quality but we would have preferred carpeted floor.
 The resort complimentary WiFi signal were somewhat weak and erratic as it was in a highland area.
 But we loved the resort nonetheless.